 This might the best roasted beet salad ever.

-In this epic roasted beet salad, beet leaves are washed, chopped and tossed with a mixture of power greens and then topped with the sweet roasted beets, sliced red onions, freshly crumbled goat cheese (because the pre-crumbled goat cheese has a fuzzy texture like gym socks–ew), sliced avocado and candied walnuts.
+In this epic roasted beet salad, beet leaves are washed, chopped and tossed with a mixture of power greens and then topped with the sweet roasted beets, sliced red onions, freshly crumbled goat cheese (because the pre-crumbled goat cheese has a fuzzy texture like gym socks. ew. gross.), sliced avocado and candied walnuts.
 Lastly, the whole salad is drizzle with a homemade honey dijon vinaigrette and reserved roasting juices from the beets, creating this watercolor effect.
 So pretty.

 Need a gorgeous and colorful spring salad to serve on Easter?
 OR for lunch with friends?
 Look no further.
 I’ve got you.

 Start by roasting the beets.
 First things first, preheat your oven to 400°.
 Now, to avoid the red beets from bleeding into the golden, I roast them in separate foil parcels.
 Lay two sheets of heavy duty aluminum foil (one per parcel or double up if using regular aluminum foil as it can easily tear).
 Cut off the stems and leaves then set aside.
 Wash the beets well, towel dry and place onto the foil.
 Drizzle with olive oil and fold up the sides to create a sealed purse.

 Allow the beets to cool a smidge before carefully opening the foil.
 Once the beets are cool enough to handle, use a paring knife to peel the outer skin and cut into quarters or sixths if the beets are large.
 I start with the golden beets and then move onto the red, then I pour the liquids that have accumulated in the foil, into separate bowls and set aside.

 In a mason jar or container with a tight fitting lid combine: 1 heaping tablespoon minced shallot, 2 tablespoons dijon mustard, 2 tablespoons (good quality!) honey, 1/2 teaspoon kosher salt, 1/4 teaspoon black pepper, 2 tablespoons red wine vinegar and 1/4 cup of olive oil.
-Secure the lid and shake.

 On a large platter or serving bowl, toss together the power greens, beet leaves and then top with the quartered beets, sliced avocado, crumbled goat cheese, candied walnuts and a few grinds of fresh pepper.